Access4Learning/sif3-framework-dotnet/README.md

 **Nov 04, 2018 - 3.2.1.10 Added demo Consumer and Provider for FQReportingObject objects**

+- Updated the SIF Framework to use the latest version of the SIF AU Data Model 3.4.4.
 - Added demo Consumer and Provider for FQReportingObject objects.

+**Nov 07, 2018 - 3.2.1.10 Updated the SIF AU 3.4.4 Data Model**

+- Updated the SIF AU 3.4.4 Data Model.
+- Refactored the AU Demo Consumer and Provider to reflect the data model changes.